 IMPORTANT NOTE: Please review the plan dates when considering your health insurance coverage.
 J-1 students arriving before the start of their Aetna Student Health coverage may want to purchase supplemental insurance coverage until the health plan start date.
+In addition, the plan does not include dental insurance, though a supplemental plan may be purchased.
+Students should consider visiting their dentist in their home country before departing for the U.S. Dental procedures in the United States, even with dental insurance, can be expensive.

+The Spring/Summer plan starts on January 1st and ends on August 15th.
+The Fall plan starts on August 16th and ends on December 31st.
 Once your program starts, there cannot be any breaks or lapses in insurance coverage even if one travels outside the U.S for an extended period of time during the J program.
 Below are some outside insurance companies that provide health insurance for dependents or Exchange Visitor Students on post-completion Academic Training: